Almost Sure Convergence of Dropout Algorithms for Neural Networks: Model

-holds.
+since $\sigma \in C^1(\R)$ by assumption.
 By substituting \eqref{eqn:Backpropagation_calculates_the_gradient_operator_pointwise} into \eqref{update_sgd}, one identifies the \gls{SGD} algorithm.
-Under additional assumptions on the distribution of $(X,Y)$ and by linearity of the expectation and gradient operators, one can then furthermore see that $\expectation{ \bigl( \mathrm{FB}_W( X, Y ) \bigr)_{i,r,l} } = { \partial \mathcal{U}(W) } / { \partial W_{i,r,l} } = (\nabla U)_{i,r,l}$, which suggests that $\itr{W}{t}$ may converge to the crtical set $\{ W | \nabla \mathcal{U}(W) = 0 \}$.
-Because \eqref{eqn:Oracle_risk_function} is not convex, there is no guarantee that the iterates $\itr{W}{t}$ in \eqref{update_sgd} converge to a point in $\arg \min_W \mathcal{U}(W)$.
-Nonetheless, the surprising success of \eqref{update_sgd} in \glspl{NN} is still a key question in the field of machine learning; as a starting point an interested reader may look at e.g.\ \cite{gunasekar2017implicit}.
-Lastly, note that \refDefinition{definition:Backpropagation} is a computationally efficient manner of calculating $\nabla l(\Psi_W(x),y)$.
-It is essentially a recursive computation of the partial derivatives which leverages the \gls{NN}'s layered structure together with the chain rule of differentation.
+Under additional assumptions on the distribution $\mu$ and by linearity of the expectation and gradient operators, one can then furthermore see that

+which suggests that $\itr{W}{t}$ may converge to the critical set $\{ W ~ : ~ \nabla \mathcal{U}(W) = 0 \}$.
+However, there is no guarantee that the iterates $\itr{W}{t}$ in \eqref{update_sgd} converge to a point in $\arg \min_W \mathcal{U}(W)$ because \eqref{eqn:Oracle_risk_function} is not convex.
+This is one reason that the surprising success of \eqref{update_sgd} in \glspl{NN} is still a key question in the field of machine learning; as a starting point an interested reader may look at e.g.\ \citep{gunasekar2017implicit}. }